Gaza Empire: People

-The Shangaan descend from Nguni speakers (Swazi and Zulu) and Tsonga speakers (Ronga, Ndau, Shona and Chopi), many of whom Soshangane conquered and subjugated.
-Soshangane insisted that Nguni customs be adopted, and that the Tsonga learn the Zulu language.
-Young Tsonga men were assigned to the army as "Mavulandlela" (those who open the road).
-Soshangane also imposed Shaka Zulu's military system of dominion and taught the people the Zulu ways of fighting.
+The Shangaan descend from Nguni speakers (Swazi and Zulu), Tsonga speakers (including the Ronga), and others (Ndau, Shona and Chopi), many of whom Soshangane conquered and subjugated.
+Soshangane insisted that Nguni customs be adopted, and that the Tsonga, Ndau learn the Nguni language.
+Young men were assigned to the army as "Mavulandlela" (those who open the road).
+Soshangane also imposed Shaka Zulu's military system of dominion and taught the people the Nguni ways of fighting.

 For centuries, the Nguni peoples are thought to have lived in scattered patrilineal chiefdoms, cultivating cereal crops such as millet and raising cattle.
 The current geographic distribution of Nguni peoples largely reflects the turbulent political developments and population movements of the 19th century.
 In the 1820s the cattle-herding Zulu, led by their king Shaka, embarked on an aggressive campaign of conquest and expansion known as the mfecane.
 Shaka's large and well-armed armies conquered a number of neighboring peoples, and sent others fleeing.
 Some Nguni groups adopted the Zulu's methods of warfare and used them to subjugate the peoples in whose territory they ultimately settled.